Slow Roasted Lamb Shoulder

 Ingredients You’ll Need

-The ingredients for the lamb in this recipe are really simple.
+The ingredients for the lamb in this recipe are simple.
 You’ll need a lamb shoulder, some veggies, and some seasonings.
 The sauce, as you’ll notice, has a bit more going on, but it’s still really easy to make – just dump it all in a blender or food processor and go!

 For the Lamb